alishazal/FTP-Ali-Chenhao/README.md

 We implemented the server side using several functions to handle different requests, and a while loop in main() to drive the daemon.
 Every command except USER and PASS requires authentication.

 1. ### USER username
-When server receives this command, it passes it to the processUser() function, which uses another function findUser() to go over the clients stored in the server.
+When server receives this command, it passes it to the `processUser()` function, which uses another function findUser() to go over the clients stored in the server.
 It then prints the username found/not-found message on both the server and client side.

 2. ### PASS password
-This command is passed by the server to processPass(), which checks if the username was set first and then checks if the password is correct.
+This command is passed by the server to `processPass()`, which checks if the username was set first and then checks if the password is correct.
 The corresponding message is printed on server and client sides.

 3. ### PUT filename
 This command causes the server to start a seperate data connection and create a file called filename on its directory.
-Read and write cycles through recv() are run to recieve the file sent by client.
+Read and write cycles through `recv()` are run to recieve the file sent by client.

 4. ### GET filename
 Again, a seperate data connection is started by the server by this command.
 Server checks if the file specified by the user actually exists.
 If it does, read and send cycles are run to send the file to client.

 5. ### CD ...
 This command is used to change the current server directory.
-This has been implemented through the chdir() function.
+This has been implemented through the `chdir()` function.

 6. ### LS ...
 This command is used to list all the files under the current server directory.
-CHENHAO
+Server sends the results through a seperate data connection.

 7. ### PWD
 This command displays the current server directory.
-CHENHAO
+Server sends the results through a seperate data connection.

 8. ### QUIT
 This command quits the FTP session and closes the control TCP connection